 - Your utility bills are costly.
 Your air conditioner becomes less efficient as it ages.
 As a result, it might need to operate more often or longer to keep your home at your desired temperature.
 Newer air conditioners have the top energy-efficient technology to keep your residence comfy and utility expenses low.

-- Your air conditioner has R-22 refrigerant.
+- Your air conditioner has an R-22 refrigerant.
 If your air conditioner was replaced before 2010, there’s a good chance it runs on Freon.
 Also referred to as R-22, this refrigerant is no longer being manufactured as a result of its damaging effects on the environment.
 You can carry on with using your air conditioner, but if it were to have a refrigerant leak, solving that would be extremely expensive.
-This is since R-22 is only available in limited, recycled portions.
+This is because R-22 is only available in limited, recycled portions.

 - Your air conditioner is less than 10 years old.
 If your air conditioner is newer, it’s best to repair it.